MinAungHtun/PythonFaceDetection/README.md

 # PythonFaceDetection
-This is a mini python script that I created for face detection
+This is a mini python script that I created for face detection (Currently using front facing camera) With help of an .xml script